GodestJulien/Node-RED-Pizza/README.md

   <img src="./images/nodered10.png"/>

 19. Click Done.
-20. In the **inject** node, add a "Good Pizza" url : http://www.delonghi.com/Global/recipes/multifry/pizza_fresca.jpg (change the name of the node for better understanding of the flow)
+20. In the **inject** node, add a "Good Pizza" url : <a href="http://www.delonghi.com/Global/recipes/multifry/pizza_fresca.jpg">http://www.delonghi.com/Global/recipes/multifry/pizza_fresca.jpg</a> (change the name of the node for better understanding of the flow)

   <img src="./images/good_pizza.jpg"/>
-21. Add another **inject** node, add a "Bad Pizza" url : http://aws-cf.imdoc.fr/prod/photos/3/8/1/10732381/23441387/img-23441387c2a.jpg (change the name of the node for better understanding of the flow)
+21. Add another **inject** node, add a "Bad Pizza" url : <a href="http://aws-cf.imdoc.fr/prod/photos/3/8/1/10732381/23441387/img-23441387c2a.jpg">http://aws-cf.imdoc.fr/prod/photos/3/8/1/10732381/23441387/img-23441387c2a.jpg</a> (change the name of the node for better understanding of the flow)

   <img src="./images/badpizza.jpg"/>